Student Finance England funding

 Placement year funding

-In most cases your placement year will affect your SFE funding.
+In most cases, your placement year will affect your SFE funding.

-Read our Full-time undergraduate placement years page for further details.
+Read our full-time undergraduate placement years page for further details.

 How to pay tuition fees

-Information about payment methods and fee payment instalment dates is available on the Paying your fees page.
+Information about payment methods and fee payment instalment dates is available on the paying your fees page.

 Repaying your student loan

-Repayments start in April, following course completion or following withdrawal from a course.
-Your repayments are linked to your earnings, not the level of your student loan debt.
-Interest is added from the day the loans are paid to you.
-The amount of interest charged is lower while you study but increases when you stop studying and will be based on your earnings.
+You cannot choose your repayment plan, and if you have multiple loans, you might be on different plans.
+Repayments begin in April, following the completion or withdrawal from your course.
+Your repayments are based on your earnings, not the amount of your student loan debt.
+Interest accrues from the day the loans are disbursed, with lower rates while you study and higher rates once you stop studying, based on your earnings.

 Postgraduate student funding

-Payment and repayment
+Payment and Repayment

 Who to contact for help with SFE funding